 If the UE supports LADN per DNN and S-NSSAI, the UE shall set the LADN-DS bit to "LADN per DNN and S-NSSAI supported" in the 5GMM capability IE of the REGISTRATION REQUEST message.

 If the UE supports MPS indicator update via the UE configuration update procedure, the UE shall set the MPSIU bit to "MPS indicator update supported" in the 5GMM capability IE of the REGISTRATION REQUEST message.

+If the UE supports the partial network slice support in the registration area, the UE shall set the PNSS bit to "Partial network slice supported in the registration area" in the 5GMM capability IE of the REGISTRATION REQUEST message.

 Figure 5.5.1.2.2.1: Registration procedure for initial registration